worksofliam/ileastic_manage/readme.md

 - [ ] In the same manner as start, but show a list of objects/services that can be started in a certain library - perhaps even show if they're already running.

 ### How to build

+This assumes you already have [ILEastic](https://github.com/sitemule/ILEastic) installed already.

 I did not create a build script for this yet.
 Simplist way to build these SQL objects is with VS Code (or ACS even) with Code for IBM i (+ the database extension).